 Fasting Helps in Weight Loss

 Several studies have shown that fasting can help in losing weight.
 Controlled fasting can be a great way to lose fat, as this causes your body to burn fat cells more effectively than regular dieting.
-However, this may require to be a bit more consistent.
+However, this may require being a bit more consistent.
 A recent study showed that people with obesity who intermittently fasted for 12 months showed better results in weight loss than dieting.

 You may wish to check the Ayurveda weight loss plan.

 If you’re planning to fast for a day due to health concerns, you have the choice of the day of fasting at your discretion.
 If you’re starting out new, remember to choose a day that is easy and less stressful for you.
 But at the same time, remember to keep busy so that your mind does not get diverted to food.
 Light activities such as reading, working on your computer, or a stroll in the woods can be great.
 However, keep in mind to avoid heavy activities such as running or lifting heavyweight.

 You’re fasting, and you need to avoid food.
 But unless your religion forbids it, this does not mean you need to avoid water as well.
 Drinking enough water is important for your health and thus, you need to make sure you consume a sufficient amount of water regularly.
 Some people even take it one step further.
 Getting some tea, black coffee, or zero-calorie drinks can also be considered okay if you want to cut yourself some slack.

 Coconut water is also a good option if you have it available where you live.